vbr-calc/VBRc_2024_workshop/day_2/t2_bayes_mcmc/readme.md

-A single-parameter bayesian markov-chain monte carlo (mcmc) simulation with Metropolis-Hastings sampling to invert a spot measurements of shear wave velocity and attenuation for the underyling temperature.
+A single-parameter bayesian markov-chain monte carlo (mcmc) simulation with Metropolis-Hastings sampling to invert a spot measurements of shear wave velocity and attenuation for the underlying temperature.

 ### A brief overview of MCMC + Metropolis-Hastings